Frequently Asked Questions

 To ensure quality discussion, the enrollment of a seminar or workshop caps at sixteen.
 For the most popular seminars and workshops, the leaders may run two sessions of sixteen participants each.

-Pre-dissertation graduate students are welcome to audit, but only graduate students working on their dissertation are eligible to enroll.
+All graduate students are welcome to audit, but only graduate students working in the field and in their second year onward of their doctoral study are eligible to enroll.
 When enrolling, you will need to provide your advisor’s name and e-mail.
 The SAA office will contact your advisor to verify your status.

 Session presenters are not allowed to enroll in seminars or workshops.